litexlang/litex-official-documents/Homepage.md

 Contact me via [email](mailto:litexlang@outlook.com) or join the [Zulip community](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).

 ## Special Thanks

+_Sometimes it is the very people who no one imagines anything of who do the things that no one can imagine._

+_– Alan Turing_

 Throughout this journey of designing, implementing, and growing Litex into a community, I (Jiachen Shen, creator of Litex) have been fortunate to receive tremendous help from friends and colleagues.
 Without their support, Litex would not have had the chance to succeed.